Nahjay/Arduino-Weather-Station/README.md

 - Git for version control.

-## Usage

-1. Power up the Arduino Weather Station.
-2. Access the web interface to view real-time weather data.
-Open a web browser and navigate to `http://localhost:your_port` (replace `your_port` with the port number specified in your configuration).
-3. The LCD display will also provide on-site weather information.

 ## Contributing

 This is a solo project, and contributions are not currently accepted.
 However, you are welcome to fork the repository and use it as a starting point for your own projects.